$

 Where Does The Money Go?

-For each dollar spent on a bottle of liquor in an ABC State Store a flat 6% Sales Tax is added.
+Sales tax is added for all retail sales of liquor in ABC State stores.
 Revenues generated from this sale are distributed to several state and local government accounts.
 This in turn reduces the tax burden on the citizens of Alabama; providing dollars to the State of Alabama’s General Fund, social & medical programs through the Department of Human Resources and Department of Mental Health, education, local budgets, tax administration and regulation, and statewide law enforcement.

 What is The General Fund?